-Electricity is increasingly becoming an unbundled, decentralized service for good reason and this global trend is clearly irreversible.
-Having pioneered electricity sector reform on the continent by unbundling its single State-owned electricity company starting in 2001, it is antithetical that the country remains a single electricity market, despite having in place the constitutional, demographic, social and economic conditions for continuing the unbundling of its single national electricity market to its logical conclusion.
+Electricity is increasingly becoming an unbundled, decentralized service for good reason and this global trend is clearly " 3.4 irreversible.
+Having pioneered electricity sector reform on the continent by unbundling A viable, State-focused electricity system its single State-owned electricity company cannot be established without a proper legal starting in 2001, it is antithetical that the framework.
+This is provided by Sections 13 country remains a single electricity market, and 14 of the Concurrent Legislative List, Part despite having in place the constitutional, II, Second Schedule to the 1999 Constitution. demographic, social and economic conditions Section 13 provides: "13.
+The National Assembly for continuing the unbundling of its single national electricity market to its logical may make laws for the Federation or any part conclusion. thereof with respect to-

-It is also clear that as with other successful jurisdictions like Lagos with a significant base of private sector activity, electricity, as a manufactured commodity, is best provided within an organised, orderly market, by private sector players; recognising always that there must be special focus on providing the same universal access to the vulnerable and disadvantaged population at the base of the societal pyramid.
+It is also clear that as with other successful jurisdictions like Lagos with a significant (b) the generation and transmission of base of private sector activity, electricity, as electricity in or to any part of the Federation a manufactured commodity, is best provided and from one State to another State. within an organised, orderly market, by private sector players; recognising always that (c) the regulation of the right of any person there must be special focus on providing the or authority to dam up or otherwise interfere same universal access to the vulnerable and with the flow of water from sources in any part disadvantaged population at the base of the of the Federation. societal pyramid.

-Eight factors may therefore be considered as key requirements for a viable Lagos Electricity Market (LEM).
-These are: 1) an enabling constitutional and legal framework; 2) collaborative Federal and State Government support for market growth/ customer satisfaction; 3) an autonomous, credible regulatory body; 4) an integrated resource plan; 5) competitive and transparent procurement of generation resources; 6) a bankable commercial framework; 7) well-funded, well-managed generation, transmission and distribution players; 8) an Independent System Operator.
-Each of these is discussed below:
+Eight factors may therefore be considered generation, transmission and distribution of as key requirements for a viable Lagos electricity for any area partly within and partly Electricity Market (LEM).
+These are: 1) an outside the Federation. enabling constitutional and legal framework; 2) collaborative Federal and State (f) the regulation of the right of any person Government support for market growth/ or authority to use, work or operate any plant, customer satisfaction; 3) an autonomous, apparatus, equipment, or work designed for credible regulatory body; 4) an integrated the supply or use of electrical energy. resource plan; 5) competitive and transparent Section 14, in turn, provides: "14.
+A House of procurement of generation resources; Assembly may make laws for the State with 6) a bankable commercial framework; 7) respect to: well-funded, well-managed generation, transmission and distribution players; 8) an (a) electricity and the establishment in that Independent System Operator.
+Each of these is discussed below: State of electric power stations.